 How long do I boil an Egg, or

-Hard Boiled Egg cooking time, as just a few examples.
+Hard Boiled Egg cooking time,

 Each of these search questions will get answers, but yours might make the top-10 of one of these while it might end up in the top-20 or 30 of the other two searches.